mikazz/CSHARP-Interview-Questions/README.md

     }

-# What is the output of the short program below?
+# 2. What is the output of the short program below?
 Explain your answer.
-## Default datatype values
+(Default datatype values)

     using System;